 - discharge a firearm within or into the limits of a municipality, and

 - do so with criminal negligence.i

-This law is sometimes referred to as “Shannon’s law,” after 14-year-old Shannon Smith was fatally struck with a stray bullet while in the backyard of her Phoenix home.
+This law is sometimes called “Shannon’s law,” after 14-year-old Shannon Smith was fatally struck with a stray bullet while in the backyard of her Phoenix home.

 “Municipality” means any city or town.iii

-Note that there are several exceptions under this statute that allow a person to discharge a firearm within city limits without facing criminal charges.
+Note that several exceptions under this statute allow a person to discharge a firearm within city limits without facing criminal charges.
 For example, ARS 13-3107 does not apply if a firearm is discharged: